- What is the average cost of renters insurance in New Hampshire?

 Cheapest renters insurance in New Hampshire

-Amica Mutual is the cheapest renters insurance company in New Hampshire based on our rate analysis with an average annual premium of $89.
+Our analysis shows that Amica Mutual is the cheapest renters insurance company in New Hampshire, with an average annual premium of $89.

-Below are the cheapest renters insurance companies in New Hampshire and their average annual premiums.
+Here is the list of the cheapest renters insurance companies in New Hampshire along with their average annual premiums.

 Company name | Average annual premium |